 When compared with the effects of caffeine, CBD and caffeine are on different sides of the spectrum.
 It seems that CBD coffee is a liquid contradiction.

-Because there has not been that much formal research into the combined interactions of CBD and caffeine, the potential benefits of combining the two are largely based on anecdotal evidence, the experiences, and testimony of those who enjoy the potential effects of CBD-infused coffee.
+Because there has not been that much formal research into the combined interactions of CBD and caffeine, the potential benefits of combining the two are primarily based on anecdotal evidence, the experiences, and testimony of those who enjoy the possible effects of CBD-infused coffee.

 Health and Wellness Benefits

-Although CBD is the non-psychoactive extract of the hemp plant, it does have a positive effect on your mood because it mimics the messengers and influence the receptors of the complex communication network that regulates nearly every necessary function in your body, your endocannabinoid system.
+Although CBD is the non-psychoactive extract of the hemp plant, it positively affects your mood because it mimics the messengers and influences the complex communication network receptors that regulate nearly every necessary function in your body.
+Your endocannabinoid system.

-It’s because of this ability to interact with your endocannabinoid system, and several significant non-endocannabinoid receptors, that CBD is shown to have so many seemingly non-related potential health and wellness benefits.
-Similarly, coffee has its own impressive list of health and wellness benefits.
+Because of this ability to interact with your endocannabinoid system and several significant non-endocannabinoid receptors, CBD is shown to have so many seemingly non-related potential health and wellness benefits.
+Similarly, coffee has an impressive list of health and wellness benefits.

 Both coffee and CBD are superfoods.
-Several compounds in coffee, including caffeine, are powerful antioxidants.
-Coffee is considered the biggest source of antioxidants in the Western Diet.
-Antioxidants protect cells and DNA from damage, which supports healing and offers protection against aging.
-In fact, the U.S. Government owns a patent (US6630507 B1) on “Cannabinoids as Antioxidants and Neuroprotectants.”
+Several compounds in coffee, including caffeine, are potent antioxidants.
+Coffee is considered the most significant source of antioxidants in the Western Diet.
+Antioxidants protect cells and DNA from damage, which supports healing and offers protection against ageing.
+The U.S. Government owns a patent (US6630507 B1) on “Cannabinoids as Antioxidants and Neuroprotectants.”
 Cannabinoids like CBD are expected to be particularly helpful for recovery from major brain events like trauma or stroke.

 Some People are Quite Sensitive to the Effects of Caffeine

-Many CBD enthusiasts find that combining their coffee with the potential mood-regulating properties of CBD balances the negative effects of caffeine.
+Many CBD enthusiasts find that combining their coffee with the potential mood-regulating properties of CBD balances the adverse effects of caffeine.

-Because coffee contains a considerable amount of caffeine, many of us feel more alert and focused after indulging in our favorite brew, but not everyone experiences a positive reaction to the stimulating effects of caffeine.
+Because coffee contains a considerable amount of caffeine, many feel more alert and focus after indulging in their favourite brew.
+Still, not everyone experiences a positive reaction to the stimulating effects of caffeine.
 Some significant side effects include increased symptoms of anxiety, feeling ‘jittery’, heart palpitations and difficulty sleeping.

 Caffeine is a stressor that can trigger the release of the hormone adrenaline in the body.
-Adrenaline is what triggers the fight or flight response, promoting stress and anxiety.
+Adrenaline starts the fight or flight response, promoting stress and anxiety.

 CBD, however, may counteract some of these effects.
 CBD-infused coffee is stimulating without the edge.
 CBD and caffeine both interact with adenosine in the body.
-Adenosine is a calming neurotransmitter that helps the body determine when it’s time to stay awake and when you need more sleep.
+Adenosine is a calming neurotransmitter that helps the body determine when to stay awake and need more sleep.
 However, CBD and caffeine have opposite effects on this sleep-cycle chemical.
-Caffeine blocks the body from being able to feel the sedative effects of adenosine.
+Caffeine blocks the body from feeling the sedative effects of adenosine.
 With CBD, however, early research suggests that CBD may improve the body’s response to adenosine.
 It seemingly does this by increasing the amount of calming adenosine available for the body to use.

-Our bamboo lid droppers have price milliliter measurements that give you have full control over the amount of CBD your coffee/tea contains.
-Getafix CBD oil has no added artificial flavors and has a very neutral taste so it will not change the flavor or aroma of your CBD brew.
+Our bamboo lid droppers have price millilitre measurements that give you have complete control over the amount of CBD your coffee/tea contains.
+Getafix CBD oil has no added artificial flavours and has a very neutral taste, so it will not change the flavour or aroma of your CBD brew.

-Getafix CBD drops are made from all-natural Non-GMO hemp and uses the latest, cleanest and safest extraction methods to produce the finest THC-free CBD isolate.
+Getafix CBD drops are made from all-natural Non-GMO hemp and use the latest, cleanest and safest extraction methods to produce the finest THC-free CBD isolate.

 CBD oil doesn’t mix well with water.
-For this reason, you need some kind of fat with which the oil can mix with, so it is best to mix into milk/cream before adding it to your coffee.
+For this reason, you need some fat with which the oil can mix, so it is best to blend it into milk/cream before adding it to your coffee.